theilem/uavSim/README.md

 ## How to use

-Train a new DDQN model with the parameters of your choice in the specified config file for CPP or DH:
+Train a new DDQN model with the parameters of your choice in the specified config file for Coverage Path Planning (CPP) or Data Harvesting (DH):

 ```
 python main.py --cpp --gpu --config config/manhattan32_cpp.json --id manhattan32_cpp